 American Tribal Histories Project Staff

-A letter from Francine Spang Willis, Former Director, American Indian Tribal Histories Project (2003-2008)
+A letter from Francine D. Spang-Willis, Former Director, American Indian Tribal Histories Project (2003-2008)

-The mission of the American Indian Tribal Histories Project is to preserve and maintain American Indian tribal histories and cultures from an American Indian perspective.
-Often, in the past, knowledge about each tribe’s history and culture has been told or written from a non-Native perspective by historians, agencies, scholars, and reporters.
-For this project, Crow and Cheyenne tribal members share their tribal history and culture from their own perspective.
+The mission of the American Indian Tribal Histories Project is to preserve and maintain American Indian tribal histories and cultures from an American Indian or Indigenous perspective.
+Often, in the past, knowledge about each nation’s history and culture has been told or written from a non-Indigenous perspective by historians, agencies, scholars, and reporters.
+In this oral history project, Crow and Cheyenne tribal members share their tribal history and culture from their perspectives.

-Explore this website and you will find the extraordinary gifts of cultural knowledge select Crow and Cheyenne tribal members would like to share!
+Explore this website, and you will find the extraordinary gifts shared by select Crow and Cheyenne people.